PowerDNS/pdns/pdns/README-dnsdist.md

    * `truncateTC(bool)`: if set (default) truncate TC=1 answers so they are actually empty.
 Fixes an issue for PowerDNS Authoritative Server 2.9.22.
    * `fixupCase(bool)`: if set (default to no), rewrite the first qname of the question part of the answer to match the one from the query.
 It is only useful when you have a downstream server that messes up the case of the question qname in the answer
  * Dynamic Block related:
+   * `maintenance()`: called every second by dnsdist if defined, call functions below from it
    * `clearDynBlocks()`: clear all dynamic blocks
    * `showDynBlocks()`: show dynamic blocks in force
    * `addDynBlocks(addresses, message[, seconds])`: block the set of addresses with message `msg`, for `seconds` seconds (10 by default)